muhammad-tamim/JavaScript-notes/README.md

   <li>a, b are parameters</li>
 </ul>

-<h3>What is the difference between return and no return in a function?</h3>
+<h3 id="what-is-the-difference-between-return-and-no-return">What is the difference between return and no return in a function?</h3>
 <pre><code>function calcSum(a, b) {
     const result = a + b;
 }